taocpp/PEGTL/doc/Rule-Reference.md

 * [Meta data] and [implementation] mapping:
   - `eol::rule_t` is `internal::eol`

-Note that the default behaviour can be changed either by defining `TAO_PEGTL_DEFAULT_EOL` before `tao/pegtl/system.hpp` is (indirectly) included or by supplying an end-of-line rule as template parameter to the input.
+Note that the default behavior can be changed either by defining `TAO_PEGTL_DEFAULT_EOL` before `tao/pegtl/system.hpp` is (indirectly) included or by supplying an end-of-line rule as template parameter to the input.

 ###### `eolf`